evansbenj/Kmers.md/2_subtracting_and_intersecting_kmer_dbs.md

 # Subtracting and intersecting k-mer databases

-OK, let's mess around with some k-mers from a frog species called \textit{Xenopus borealis}
+OK, let's mess around with some k-mers from an African claed frog species in the genus *Xenopus*